awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/troubleshooting.md

 ## Get a SQL Statement to Work Correctly<a name="sql-statement"></a>

 If you need to figure out how to get a particular SQL statement to work correctly, you have several different resources when using Amazon Kinesis Data Analytics:
-+ For more information about SQL statements, see [Example Amazon Kinesis Data Analytics Applications](example-apps.md) in the *Amazon Kinesis Data Analytics Developer Guide\.* This section provides a number of SQL examples that you can use\.
++ For more information about SQL statements, see [Example Applications](examples.md) in the *Amazon Kinesis Data Analytics Developer Guide\.* This section provides a number of SQL examples that you can use\.
 + The [Amazon Kinesis Data Analytics SQL Reference](http://docs.aws.amazon.com/kinesisanalytics/latest/sqlref/sqlrf_Preface.html) provides a detailed guide to authoring streaming SQL statements\.
 + If you are still running into issues, we recommend that you ask a question on the [Kinesis Data Analytics Forums](https://forums.aws.amazon.com/ann.jspa?annID=4153)\.